okeeffed/developer-notes/manual/TypeScript/Developers-Guide.md

 There are two types, `primitive` and `object` - the `object` types itself can be what we define.

+Why do we care?
+The compiler uses it to search for errors.

 ```javascript
 interface Todo {
   id: number;